TheDoctorMarc-Learning-Projects/Physics_RacingGame/README.md

 ### Debug Keys

-- F1: to show/unshow body colliders
+- F1: to show/unshow body colliders (not disponible on release version, only shows world constraints)
 - F3: locks/unlocks camera to vehicle
   - Move freely with WASD keys + Shift key to move faster
 - F9: go directly to win condition